Skip to content

 Selenium Profiles

 Rapise can playback web tests on Selenium nodes.
-Configure each Selenium node you need for testing in a separate profile using Selenium Settings Dialog.
+Configure each Selenium node you need for testing in a separate profile using the Selenium Settings Dialog.

 selenium_settings